Amorphous silicon

-Amorphous silicon (a-Si) is the non-crystalline form of silicon used for solar cells and thin-film transistors in LCDs.
+Amorphous silicon (a-Si) is the non-crystalline form of silicon used to create solar cells in solar panels and thin-film transistors in LCDs.

 Used as semiconductor material for a-Si solar cells, or thin-film silicon solar cells, it is deposited in thin films onto a variety of flexible substrates, such as glass, metal and plastic.
 Amorphous silicon cells generally feature low efficiency.

-As a second-generation thin-film solar cell technology, amorphous silicon was once expected to become a major contributor in the fast-growing worldwide photovoltaic market, but has since lost its significance due to strong competition from conventional crystalline silicon cells and other thin-film technologies such as CdTe and CIGS.
-Amorphous silicon is a preferred material for the thin film transistor (TFT) elements of liquid crystal displays (LCDs) and for x-ray imagers.
+Amorphous silicon is a second-generation thin-film solar cell technology.
+Although its share of the worldwide photovoltaic market declined relative to crystalline silicon and alternative cells such as CdTe and CIGS.
+Amorphous silicon is still a used material for manufacturers for the thin film transistor (TFT) elements of liquid crystal displays (LCDs) and for x-ray imagers.

 Amorphous silicon differs from other allotropic variations, such as monocrystalline silicon—a single crystal, and polycrystalline silicon, that consists of small grains, also known as crystallites.

 Description

 Silicon is a fourfold coordinated atom that is normally tetrahedrally bonded to four neighboring silicon atoms.
 In crystalline silicon (c-Si) this tetrahedral structure continues over a large range, thus forming a well-ordered crystal lattice.

 In amorphous silicon this long range order is not present.
 Rather, the atoms form a continuous random network.
 Moreover, not all the atoms within amorphous silicon are fourfold coordinated.
 Due to the disordered nature of the material some atoms have a dangling bond.
 Physically, these dangling bonds represent defects in the continuous random network and may cause anomalous electrical behavior.

 The material can be passivated by hydrogen, which bonds to the dangling bonds and can reduce the dangling bond density by several orders of magnitude.
 Hydrogenated amorphous silicon (a-Si:H) has a sufficiently low amount of defects to be used within devices such as solar photovoltaic cells, particularly in the protocrystalline growth regime.
 However, hydrogenation is associated with light-induced degradation of the material, termed the Staebler–Wronski effect.